nworford/Responsive-Portfolio/README.md

 2.Deploy your new Bootstrap-powered portfolio to GitHub Pages.

-TECH USED: HTML, CSS, JavaScript, jQuery Google Firebase
+TECH USED: HTML, CSS, Bootstrap

 HIGHLIGHT CODE: